 - Trade payables are non-interest bearing and are normally settled on a 60 to 90 days terms. - Other payables are non-interest bearing and have an average term of six months. - Interest payable is normally settled quarterly throughout the financial year.
-For the 2013 bond loan the settlement is yearly, for the 2014 bond loan interest is capitalized half yearly, for the 2015 bond loan interest is capitalized yearly. - For terms and conditions relating to related parties, refer to Note 23.
+For the 2013 bond loan the settlement is yearly, for the 2014 bond loan interest is capitalized half yearly, for the 2015 bond loan the settlement is yearly.
+These interests are reported in Other payables and accrued expenses, refer to Note 14. - For terms and conditions relating to related parties, refer to Note 23.